Nathan Phillips (activist)

-Nathan Phillips (born February 22, 1954), also known as Sky Man, is an Omaha Native American political activist known for his role in the January 2019 Lincoln Memorial confrontation in Washington, D.C.
+Nathan Phillips (born February 22, 1954), also known as Sky Man, is an Omaha Native American political activist known for his role in the 2019 Lincoln Memorial confrontation in Washington, D.C.

 Early life

 Phillips was born in Lincoln, Nebraska, where he spent his first five years in a traditional Omaha Nation tribal home.
 From about the age of five, when he was separated from his mother, he was raised in a white foster family.
 He went to Lincoln Southeast High School.
 He later moved to Washington, D.C.

 Phillips entered the U.S. Marine Corps Reserves on May 20, 1972.
 During his time in the military, he was trained as an anti-tank missileman and then served on active duty as a refrigerator technician in Nebraska and California; he was shown as absent without leave three times.
 He was not deployed to Vietnam or anywhere overseas.
 On May 5, 1976, Phillips was discharged as an E-1 private following disciplinary issues.